 Look at some ways to reduce waste or recycle water in your home or business, for example:

-- Installing a water butt means you can use rain water to clean windows and floors, as well as to water indoor plants and outdoor garden areas.
+- Install a water butt – rainwater can be used to clean windows and floors, as well as to water plants and garden areas.

-- If you see your business bills increasing and do not know why, you may have an underground leak, which can often go unnoticed and could result in a burst pipe.
-Your retailer should be able to support you with a stop tap test to investigate.
+- Keep an eye on your bills – If you see your business bills increasing and don't know why, you may have an underground leak, which can often go unnoticed and could result in a burst pipe.
+Leaks can be costly for businesses as it’s likely you’ll need to pay for any water that’s been lost.
+You can check this with a leak and flow test:

 Use water efficient appliances